I am going to write about 3 people who sought sanctuary in the UK. All people I know well.

 These 3 stories are just three, from a multitude of others that I and others could tell.
 They led to the inspiration behind setting up Liberal Democrats for Seekers of Sanctuary (LD4SOS).
 At our fringe meeting at the Glasgow conference you will have the chance to listen to the voices of some asylum seekers, as well as hear from Gary Christie, Head of Policy and Communications, Scottish Refugee Council, and Lord Roger Roberts.
 The meeting is on the Monday 16th from 1 till 2, with a free buffet, at the India Quay Restaurant.
 Unfortunately this is on the first floor and there is no lift, but it is right opposite the conference centre, and we will do our best to arrange for anyone who cannot make the stairs to meet with some of the asylum seekers where it is more accessible.

 Also we have our first AGM, on Sunday 15th, from 1 till 2, with Tony Greaves addressing us, and hopefully time to discuss the way forward as well as the formal AGM.
 There is also, of course, the consultation document on “Immigration, Asylum and Identity”, and the consultation session at 10.00 on the Saturday morning in Argyll 1 in the Crowne Plaza.
 Views are welcome on this in writing if you cannot attend.

-* Suzanne Fletcher was a councillor for nearly 30 years.
+* Suzanne Fletcher was a councillor for nearly 30 years and a voluntary advice worker with the CAB for 40 years.
 Now retired, she is active as a campaigner in the community both as a Lib Dem and with local organisations.
-She also does voluntary work with an advice agency.
+She is Liberal Democrat Seekers of Sanctuary's parliamentary and external relations officer.